laristra/cinch/INSTALL.md

     % source /path/to/install/bin/cinchenv.csh (csh/tcsh)

+The installation also includes an environment module that may be used to configure your environment.
+This may be installed in an appropriate system location, or locally by adding the installation bin directory to your MODULEPATH.

+**If you prefer, you may also set the required environments variables manually:**

+***PATH*** add the bin directory of the install path to your PATH

+***PYTHONPATH*** add the lib/python*X.X*/site-packages path to your PYTHONPATH

 ## Install Documentation

-To install the Cinch documentation, you should rerun cmake with documentation enabled:
+To install the Cinch documentation, you should run cmake in the Cinch build directory with documentation enabled:

     % cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DENABLE_DOCUMENTATION=ON ..
     % make install